Faithful-Resource-Pack/Docs/pages/textures/f32-texturing-guidelines.md

 ## Credits

-- Written by Pomi108 for use in the Faithful project
+- Written by Pomi108 for use in Faithful
 - Edited by Anonymous, Juknum, and Fred figglehorn
 - Images compiled by Anonymous and Pomi108
 - Credit for images goes to various Faithful contributors, Mojang Studios, and Google Images